SudipSinha/Infinities-in-my-Brain/docs/stochastic-analysis/motivating-large-deviations.md

     We would like to understand why we need large deviation results.
 We shall first attempt to get such a result from (a stunted version of) the central limit theorem, see why it is not enough, and then go on to motivate Cramér's theorem using the Markov inequality.

 !!! info "Prerequisites"
-    I expect you to know elementary (measure-theoretic) probability theory.
-Knowledge of other topics are beneficial, but if not, you can look them up in the Wikipedia links that I have provided.
+    I expect you to know elementary probability theory.
+Knowledge of law of large numbers, central limit theorem, moment generating function, and Markov inequality is recommended, but can be looked up in the provided Wikipedia links.

 ## Problem setup